oishi37/Sales-Forecasting-and-Analysis-for-Rossmann-Store-Sales/README.md

 This project utilizes several features to predict sales.
 Below is a description of each feature and any input limitations:

-Day of the Week (1-7): Numerical value representing the day of the week, where 1 = Monday and 7 = Sunday.
+- \*\* Day of the Week (1-7): Numerical value representing the day of the week, where 1 = Monday and 7 = Sunday.

-Number of Customers: The number of customers on a given day.
-This input is required for accurate predictions.
+- \*\* Number of Customers: The number of customers on a given day.
+Note: This feature was scaled using StandardScaler, resulting in a range of scaled values approximately between -1.81 and 8.23.
+Ensure that input values are scaled similarly or appropriately handled before using the model for predictions.

-Promo (0 or 1): Indicates whether a store is running a promotion on that day (1 = Yes, 0 = No).
-Assortment_a (0 or 1): Indicates whether the store has Assortment level 'a' (1 = Yes, 0 = No).
+- \*\* Assortment_a (0 or 1): Indicates whether the store has Assortment level 'a' (1 = Yes, 0 = No).
 Assortment 'a' represents a basic assortment.

-Assortment_c (0 or 1): Indicates whether the store has Assortment level 'c' (1 = Yes, 0 = No).
-Assortment 'c' represents an extended assortment
+- \*\* Assortment_c (0 or 1): Indicates whether the store has Assortment level 'c' (1 = Yes, 0 = No).
+Assortment 'c' represents an extended assortment.

-Promo2 (0 or 1): Indicates whether the store is participating in Promo2, a continuous and consecutive promotion (1 = Yes, 0 = No).
+- \*\* Promo2 (0 or 1): Indicates whether the store is participating in Promo2, a continuous and consecutive promotion (1 = Yes, 0 = No).

-Sales_Lag1: The sales value of the previous day.
+- \*\* Sales_Lag1: The sales value of the previous day.
 This is to capture the impact of sales trends from one day to the next.

-Sales_Lag7: The sales value from the same day in the previous week.
+- \*\* Sales_Lag7: The sales value from the same day in the previous week.
 Useful for capturing weekly sales patterns.

-Month (1-12): The month of the year, represented numerically where 1 = January and 12 = December.
+- \*\* Month (1-12): The month of the year, represented numerically where 1 = January and 12 = December.

-Week of the Year (1-52): The week of the year, used to account for seasonality and other temporal effects.
+- \*\* Week of the Year (1-52): The week of the year, used to account for seasonality and other temporal effects.

 ## Input Limitations: